-The four core courses in the MA in Intercultural Communication are as follows and are generally taken in this order:
+The four core courses that ALL student must take in the MA in Intercultural Communication are as follows and are generally taken in this order:

 MLL 605: The Field of Intercultural Communication (taken semester 1)

 This course introduces the history and practices of the field of intercultural communication, including its diverse theoretical and conceptual approaches, its analytical and methodological tools of evaluation and assessment, basic principles of training and professional and career development opportunities in the various areas of the discipline, particularly as it is practiced at UMBC.

 This is the first course to acquaint incoming INCC MA students with the field of intercultural communication.
 It is designed to be a critical orientation to an academic discipline with a recent history and sometimes controversial theoretical and methodological approaches.
 This seminar will help equip students with the theoretical foundations and methodological tools to develop career perspectives in a self-sufficient manner throughout their course of studies.
 It will help develop foundations for developing skills in intercultural training, intercultural filmmaking, intercultural policy issues, and intercultural education.

 Students will gain insight into various subfields of intercultural communication and study research from these areas: 1) cross-cultural psychology, 2) intercultural communication, 3) intercultural education, 4) international business and management, 5) intercultural pragmatics and linguistics.

 By the end of this course, students will have an overview over the most important kinds of research in the field of intercultural communication, be acquainted with the main tools and concepts of intercultural analysis, and gain insight into some avenues of professional and career development.

 MLL 601: Intercultural Pragmatics and Discourse Analysis (taken semester 2 or 4)